Jack Hylton: 1920s and 1930s

 After being dismissed by his own bandmates from the Queen's Hall in 1922, Hylton not only set up his own band, but also set up a number of other orchestras under the Jack Hylton Organisation.
 Even though he was not professionally trained for business, he brought his band to success even at a time when the Great Depression hit hard during the 1930s.
 His good reputation allowed him to make contacts with famous jazz artists of the time, and he was credited for bringing Duke Ellington, Louis Armstrong and others to Britain and Europe in the 1930s.

 An ensemble consisting at times of more than 20 musicians, the Hylton orchestra quickly stood out from the rest.
 Unlike many other bandleaders who took up residences at nightclubs and ballrooms, Hylton often embarked on lengthy tours of England, which ultimately moulded the concept most Britons had of jazz.

-By the mid-1920s he was usually referred as the "British King of Jazz", a notion Hylton initially dismissed.
+By the mid-1920s, he was usually referred as the "British King of Jazz", a notion Hylton initially dismissed.
 As late as 1926, he thought of jazz as "a bunch of noises" popular at the end of the First World War, "when everything was topsy-turvy".
-Hylton first appeared on radio through station 2LO in 1924, and cut HMV's first electric record the following year.
+Hylton first appeared on radio through station 2LO in 1924, and on 24 June 1925, he cut the His Master's Voice's first electric record, "Feelin' Kind O' Blue", at Hayes in Middlesex.

 The second half of the 1920s marked Hylton's highest point of prominence.
-After recovering from a near-fatal car accident – which took place on 20 January 1927, on the way to the HMV studios at Hayes, Middlesex – he made the first in a string of "continental tours" that lasted until 1930.
+After recovering from a near-fatal car accident – which took place on 20 January 1927, on way to the Gramophone Company studios in Hayes, Middlesex – he made the first in a string of "continental tours" that lasted until 1930.
 The orchestra's line-up also included some of the most skilled musicians of the time.
 "Regular" players included saxophonists Billy Ternent (who was also the band's main arranger and co-leader), Edward Owen (E.O.)
 "Poggy" Pogson and Noel "Chappie" d'Amato, trumpeter/cornetist Jack Jackson, trombonist Lew Davis, violinists Hugo Rignold and Harry Berly, pianist/arranger Peter Yorke, and (from 1928) singer Sam Browne.
 The orchestra was often augmented with members of other Hylton-controlled bands, especially for 12-inch "concert arrangements".
 According to the Daily Herald of 7 June 1930, between four and five million records sold in 1929 (out of 50 million sold overall) were made by Hylton, although three million has been suggested as likely a more accurate figure.